A Company Committed to Safety

 - The pipeline will become part of the nationwide One-Call system.

-- Constitution Pipeline will be equipped with automatic shut off valves with remote monitoring and control 24 hours a day.
+- Constitution Pipeline will be equipped with remote controlled shut off valves that are monitored 24 hours a day.

 - Pipeline maintenance crews perform facility inspections, check for construction activity in the vicinity of the pipeline, and maintain the pipelines and their rights of way.
 Heavily populated areas are inspected and patrolled more frequently.